 Case 2: The Girl with Eidetic Memory

 Fast forward to the 1970s.
 A Harvard scientist named Charles Stromeyer III publishes a paper about a girl with an incredible ability.
-He gave her a sheet of paper with a pattern of 10,000 random dots, and one day later another with a different pattern of dots.
+He gave her a sheet of paper with a pattern of 10,000 random dots, and the next day another random pattern with a different layout.

-The girl was able to fuse the pattern together in his mind and form a stereogram, which she saw as a three-dimensional image floating above the surface.
-A couple of days later, when asked by the researcher, she could draw each pattern with astonishing accuracy.
+The girl was able to fuse the pattern in his mind and form a stereogram, which she saw as a three-dimensional image floating above the surface.
+A couple of days later, when questioned by the researcher, she could draw each pattern with astonishing accuracy.

 The case study of Elizabeth – this is the name of the girl – was published in Nature.
-However, in a cheap soap opera turn of events, the researcher later married the girl, and she was never tested again.
+However, in a comical turn of events, the researcher later married the girl, and she was never tested again.

 A couple of years later, in 1979, a researcher named John Merrit published the results of an eidetic memory test he had placed in magazines all over the country.
 After seeing Elizabeth results, he had hoped that someone might come forward and prove, once and for all, the existence of photographic memory.
-He figured that over 1 million people had t.i.d.the test.
-However, of the 30 people that were able to figure it correctly, he went on to visit 15 of them, and nobody could repeat the experiment when the scientist was looking over his or her shoulders.
+He figured that over 1 million people had tried the test.
+However, of the 30 people that were able to correctly figure it out, he went on to visit 15 of them, and nobody could repeat the experiment with the scientist looking over his/her shoulders.

 So how was Elizabeth able to succeed in the test?
 Did she have some weird memory superpower?

-Apparently, it is now known that the Elizabeth study was not real, but rather a prank between friends that got out of hand. nthomas from the Straight Dope forum explains it:
+Some say that the Elizabeth study was not real, but rather a silly prank between friends that got out of hand. nthomas from the Straight Dope forum explains it: